jimhigson/oboe.js/writing/main/3_Background.md

 data.

-While REST may not be the only communications technology employed by an application architecture, for this project we should examine where the REST clients fit into the picture.
-REST is used to pull data from middleware for the sake of presentation regardless of where the presentation resides.
+While REST may not be the only communications technology employed by an application architecture, for this project we should examine where REST clients libraries may fit into the picture.
+REST is used by the presentation layer to pull data from middleware regardless of where the presentation resides.
 Likewise, rather than connect to databases directly, for portability middlewares often communicate with a thin REST layer which wraps data stores.
 This suggests three uses:

 -   From web browser to middleware
 -   From server-side presentation layer to middleware
--   From middleware to one or more nodes in a data tier
+-   From middleware to nodes in a data tier

-Fortunately, each of these contexts require a similar performance profile.
-The node is essentially acting as a router dealing with small messages containing only the information they requested rather than dealing with a whole model.
-As a part of an interactive system low latency is important whereas throughput can be increased relatively cheaply by adding more hardware.
-As demand for the system increases the total work required grows but the complexity of any one of these tasks does remains constant.
-Although serving any particular request might be done in series, the workload as a whole at these tiers consists of many independent tasks and as such is embarrassingly parallelisable.
+Fortunately, each of these contexts requires a similar performance profile.
+The work done is computationally light and answering a request involves more time waiting than processing.
+The node is essentially acting as a data router serving messages containing a small subset of the data from a larger model.
+As a part of an interactive system low latency is important whereas throughput can be increased relatively cheaply by adding more hardware, especially in a cloud hosted environment.
+As demand for the system increases the total work required grows but the complexity in responding to any one of the requests remains constant.
+Although serving any particular request might be done in series, the workload as a whole is embarrassingly parallelisable.

 Node.js
 -------

 Node.js is a general purpose tool for executing Javascript outside of a browser.
-I has the aim of low-latency i/o and is used predominantly for server applications and command line tools.
+It has the aim of low-latency I/O and is used mostly for server applications and command line tools.
 It is difficult to judge to what degree Javascript is a distraction from Node's principled design and to what degree the language defines the platform.

-In most imperative languages the thread is the basic unit of concurrency. whereas Node presents the programmer with a single-threaded abstraction.
-Threads are an effective means to share parallel computation over multiple cores but are less well suited to scheduling concurrent tasks which are mostly i/o dependent.
+For most imperative languages the thread is the basic unit of concurrency, whereas Node presents the programmer with a single-threaded abstraction.
+Threads are an effective means to share parallel computation over multiple cores but are less well suited to scheduling concurrent tasks which are mostly I/O dependent.
 Programming threads safely with shared access to mutable objects requires great care and experience, otherwise the programmer is liable to create race conditions.
-Considering for example a Java http aggregator; because we wish to fetch in parallel each http request is assigned to a thread.
+Consider for example a Java http aggregator; because we wish to fetch in parallel each http request is assigned to a thread.
-These 'requester' tasks are computationally simple: make a request, wait for a complete response, and then participate in a Barrier to wait for the others.
+These 'requester' tasks are computationally simple: make a request, wait for a complete response, and then participate in a Barrier while the other requesters complete.
 Each thread consumes considerable resources but during its multi-second lifespan requires only a fraction of a millisecond on the CPU.
-It is unlikely any two requests return at exactly the same moment so usually the threads will process in series rather than parallel anyway.
+It is unlikely any two requests return closely enough in time that the threads will process in series rather than parallel, loosing thread's natural strengths for utilising multiple cores.
 Even if they do, the actual CPU time required in making an http request is so short that any concurrent processing is a pyrrhic victory.
-Following Node's lead, traditionally thread-based environments are beginning to embrace asynchronous, single-threaded servers.
-The Netty project can be though of as roughly the Java equivalent of Node.

-![**Single-threaded vs multi-threaded scheduling for a http aggregator**](images/placeholder.png)
+![**Single-threaded vs multi-threaded scheduling for an http aggregator**](images/placeholder.png)

-Node builds on a model of event-based, asynchronous i/o that was established by Javascript execution in web browsers.
+Node builds on the model of event-based, asynchronous i/o that was established by web browser Javascript execution.
 Although Javascript in a browser may be performing multiple tasks simultaneously, for example requesting several resources from the server side, it does so from within a single-threaded virtual machine.
-Node similarly facilitates concurrency by managing an event loop of queued tasks and providing exclusively non-blocking i/o.
-Unlike Erlang, Node does not swap tasks out preemptively, it always waits for tasks to complete before moving onto the next.
-This means that each task must complete quickly to avoid holding up others. *Prima facie* this might seem like an onerous requirement to put on the programmer but in practice with only non-blocking i/o each task naturally exits quickly without any special effort.
-Accidental non-terminating loops or heavy number-crunching aside, with no reason for a task to wait it is difficult to write a node program where the tasks do not complete quickly.
+Node facilitates concurrency by managing an event loop of queued tasks and providing exclusively non-blocking I/O. Unlike Erlang, Node does not swap tasks out preemptively, it always waits for a task to complete before moving onto the next.
+This means that each task must complete quickly to avoid holding up others. *Prima facie* this might seem like an onerous requirement to put on the programmer but in practice with only non-blocking I/O available each task naturally exits quickly without any special effort.
+Accidental non-terminating loops or heavy number-crunching aside, with no reason for a task to wait it is difficult to write a node program in which the tasks do not complete quickly.

 Each task in node is simply a Javascript function.
 Node is able to swap